 During our visits to Rome, we found ourselves constantly asking the same question: where to eat in Rome without ending up in a tourist trap?

-With so many restaurants, eateries and pizza places on every corner, it can be overwhelming—especially when you're craving something truly Roman.
+With so many restaurants, eateries and pastry shops on every corner, it can be overwhelming—especially when you're craving something truly Roman.

-So, we did what any food-obsessed travellers would do—we asked locals, followed the smells, and explored side streets far from the crowds.
+So, we did what any true foodies would do—we asked locals, followed the smells, and wandered down side streets far from the crowds.

 What we discovered was a list of incredible spots, from family-run trattorias to tiny bakeries that don’t even have a sign.
 This guide is a reflection of those experiences: where to eat in Rome if you want to eat like a Roman, not just like a visitor.